Plagiarism

 Share Your Perspective of an Idea

-It’s fine to mention someone else’s idea, but what do you think about it?
-You likely have a unique perspective or angle that you could add to the discussion, and that would allow your thoughts (and thus your writing) to flow naturally.
-Don’t forget that if you’re sharing someone else’s idea or their phrasing, that you cite or quote them appropriately.
-We’ll share how to do that below.
+It's fine to mention someone else's idea, but what do you think about it?
+You likely have a unique perspective or angle that you could add to the discussion, and that can help your thoughts (and thus your writing) to flow more naturally.

 Cite the Source Appropriately

-One of the best ways if you’re looking for methods on how to avoid plagiarism is to cite your source.
-To do so, simply add information in your own writing or in a footnote that denotes the original author’s full name, the date of the publication you’re referencing and any other information that’s required.
-The requirements will vary depending on the style guide you’re using as a reference.
+One of the best ways to avoid plagiarism is to simply cite your source.
+But this isn't a one-size-fits-all situation - there are a variety of ways to do this properly.
+For example, after jotting down some information that you need to give credit for, you can add parenthetical citations with the original creator's information.
+Or, you could add in a footnote that denotes the original author's full name, the date of the publication you're referencing and any other information that's required.

 Paraphrase the Original Author

-Don’t forget also that you want to remain true to the original idea as it was expressed.
-You certainly don’t want to dive into a thesaurus just replacing words without any regard for the nuances of their meanings.
+The key thing to remember is that you want to remain true to the original idea as it was expressed.
+You certainly don't want to dive into a thesaurus just replacing words without any regard for the nuances of their meanings.

 Quote the Original Author

-One incredibly easy yet often overlooked method for avoiding plagiarism includes quoting the original author.
+One incredibly easy yet often overlooked method for avoiding plagiarism is taking a direct quote from the original author.
 This way, you can use their words verbatim.
-Don’t forget to include their name, where the phrase originally appeared, and when.

 What About Open Interpretations?